ShiralynDev/discord-gamesdk-cmake/README.md

 - [License](#license)

 ## Overview
-This project aims to integrate Discord GameSDK into CMake, enabling features like rich presence, voice chat, achievements, and networking.
+This project aims to integrate **Discord GameSDK** into **CMake**, enabling features like rich presence, voice chat, achievements, and networking.
 The integration is streamlined for cross-platform compatibility, making it easier to build.

 ## Usage
 1. Add the repository as a sub-module: